Educational Bookings at Combe Mill

 There has been a mill here since the Domesday book and water was the main power source.
 When the railway arrived in the early 19th century it made possible the transport of the beam engine and Cornish boiler which were installed in the late 1800s.
 The mill cut and machined wood for a variety of purposes and the coal to burn and the products created were transported by rail from the Mills own siding.

-See how the River Evenlode turned the gigantic waterwheel that was the main source of energy for the mill until 1852.
+Explore water power with how the River Evenlode turned the gigantic waterwheel that was the main source of energy for the mill until 1852.

 Handle and identify old tools used to shape the wood to make handles, wheels and other wooden objects needed by Blenheim Estate and the Palace.